 The total number of shares outstanding prior to this offering and the Concurrent Private Placement includes (i) 216,546,541 Class A ordinary shares, (ii) 337,611,722 Class B ordinary shares and (iii) 1,229,504,640 Class A ordinary shares that are issuable upon conversion of our preferred shares on a one-for-one basis.
-The total number of shares outstanding immediately after the completion of this offering and the Concurrent Private Placement includes (i) 424,671,541 Class A ordinary shares (including 216,546,541 Class A ordinary shares issued and outstanding, 195,000,000 Class A ordinary shares in the form of ADSs issuable in this offering and 13,125,000 Class A ordinary shares issuable in the Concurrent Private Placement), (ii) 337,611,722 Class B ordinary shares, and (iii) 1,229,518,986 Class A ordinary shares that are issuable upon automatic conversion of 1,229,504,640 preferred shares, reflecting the anti-dilution adjustments based on the initial public offering price of US\$8.00 per ADS.
+The total number of shares outstanding immediately after the completion of this offering and the Concurrent Private Placement includes (i) 209,677,419 Class A ordinary shares (including 195,000,000 Class A ordinary shares in the form of ADSs issuable in this offering and 14,677,419 Class A ordinary shares issuable in the Concurrent Private Placement includes (i) 209,677,419 Class A ordinary shares (including 195,000,000 Class A ordinary shares in the form of ADSs issuable in this offering and 14,677,419 Class A ordinary shares issuable in the Concurrent Private Placement), (ii) 337,611,722 Class B ordinary shares, and (iii) 1,231,662,432 Class A ordinary shares that are issuable upon automatic conversion of 1,229,504,640 preferred shares, reflecting the anti-dilution adjustments based on the assumed initial public offering price of US\$6.00 per ADS, the midpoint of the estimated range of the initial public offering price shown on the front cover page of this prospectus.

-Xiaomi Corporation, one of our principal shareholders, has subscribed for, and has been allocated by the underwriters, an aggregate of 62,500 ADSs representing Class A ordinary shares in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+Xiaomi Corporation, one of our principal shareholders, has indicated an interest in purchasing up to US\$5 million of the ADSs representing Class A ordinary shares in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+We and the underwriters are currently under no obligation to sell ADSs to Xiaomi Corporation.
+Accordingly, the figures in the table below do not reflect the possible purchase of ADSs in the offering by Xiaomi Corporation.